Invoiced/api/source/index.md

 ### Getting Help or Contributing

 We've made this document open source.
-Please report any issues or suggestions in the [issues](https://github.com/invoiced/api/issues).
-If you need help using the API or need to discuss anything sensitive please message us at support@invoiced.com.
+Please report any issues or suggestions in the [API doc issues](https://github.com/invoiced/api/issues).
 Any pull requests to improve this document are welcome too!
+If you need help using the API or need to discuss anything sensitive please message us at [support@invoiced.com](mailto:support@invoiced.com).

 # Authentication